Subscribe to stay updated

 The team also saw that it was a common form of CBD oil packaging.

 As the hemp, cannabis and CBD industry continues to grow thanks to governments changing their stance on this material, look for doypacks to only increase in versatility in 2022.

 We all know what branding is - it's the way that your brand visually labels and presents itself to the world.

-And we all know that branding belongs on your website, product, social channels, and, of course, your packaging.
+And we all know that branding belongs on your website, product, social channels, and, of course, all forms of your packaging.